-- 19. By this Bylaw, Council establishes the following Standing Policy Committees: - (a) Economic Standing Policy Committee; - (b) Civic Works Standing Policy Committee; - (c) Community Safety Standing Policy Committee; - (d) Cultural and Social Standing Policy Committee; - (e) Governance Standing Policy Committee; and, - (f) Audit Standing Policy Committee. - 20.
-Rules governing the role and procedures of Standing Policy Committees are contained in Schedule "A".
+- 19. By this Bylaw, Council establishes the following Standing Policy Committees: - (a) Economic and Finance Standing Policy Committee; - (b) Assets and Infrastructure Standing Policy Committee; - (c) Safety and Social Standing Policy Committee; - (d) Governance Standing Policy Committee; and, - (e) Audit Standing Policy Committee.

+20. Rules governing the role and procedures of Standing Policy Committees are contained in Schedule "A".
 If any of the provisions of Schedule "A" conflict with the provisions of Parts 4 to Part 12 of this Bylaw, the provisions of Schedule "A" prevail.